JavaForRetards/.github/summaries/4-methods-and-classes-2.md

 Local classes considerably worsen the readability of your code, and I have yet to found a genuine use for them.
 I've only ever seen them used once in some obscure part of the Minecraft code - of course, if there is something awful you can do in Java, it's common practice over at Mojang.

 ### Anonymous classes
 Also evil, but slightly less since they serve a genuine purpose, are anonymous classes.
-Anonymous classes allow you to declare instances of abstract classes and interface on the fly and to use them quickly.
+Anonymous classes allow you to declare and use instances of abstract classes and interfaces on the fly, without writing children classes properly.
 Let's say you have a class called `YourClassRegistry`, which just stores instances of `AbstractYourClass` via a `register()`. `AbstractYourClass` looks like this:

 ```java
 public class AbstractYourClass {